Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/properties/proxy.rst

 Proxy Render Size
    defines which proxy image resolution is used for display.
    If *Render Undistorted* is set, then images created from undistorted frames are used.
-   If there's no generated proxies, render size is set to "No proxy, full render", and render undistorted is enabled, undistortion will happen automatically on frame draw.
+   If there is no generated proxies, render size is set to "No proxy, full render", and render undistorted is enabled, undistortion will happen automatically on frame draw.

 Timecode
 ========

-When you're working with footage directly copied from a camera without pre-processing it, there might be bunch of artifacts, mostly due to seeking a given frame in sequence.
+When you are working with footage directly copied from a camera without pre-processing it, there might be bunch of artifacts, mostly due to seeking a given frame in sequence.
-This happens because such footage usually doesn't have correct frame rate values in their headers.
+This happens because such footage usually does not have correct frame rate values in their headers.
 So, for Blender to calculate the position of a needed frame in the stream works inaccurately and can give errant result.
 There are two possible ways to avoid this: